2. Frequency Domain¶

 We will only be dealing with 1 dimension FFTs in this textbook (2D is used for image processing and other applications).
 For our purposes, think of the FFT function as having one input: a vector of samples, and one output: the frequency domain version of that vector of samples.
 The size of the output is always the same as the size of the input.
 If I feed 1,024 samples into the FFT, I will get 1,024 out.
 The confusing part is that the output will always be in the frequency domain, and thus the “span” of the x-axis if we were to plot it doesn’t change based on the number of samples in the time domain input.
 Let’s visualize that by looking at the input and output arrays, along with the units of their indices:

 Because the output is in the frequency domain, the span of the x-axis is based on the sample rate, which we will cover next chapter.
 When we use more samples for the input vector, we get a better resolution in the frequency domain (in addition to processing more samples at once).
 We don’t actually “see” more frequencies by having a larger input.
-The only way would be to increase the sample rate (decrease the sample period \Delta t).
+The only way would be to increase the sample rate (decrease the sample period ).

 How do we actually plot this output?
 As an example let’s say that our sample rate was 1 million samples per second (1 MHz).
 As we will learn next chapter, that means we can only see signals up to 0.5 MHz, regardless of how many samples we feed into the FFT.
 The way the output of the FFT gets represented is as follows:

-It is always the case; the output of the FFT will always show \text{-} f_s/2 to f_s/2 where f_s is the sample rate.
+It is always the case; the output of the FFT will always show to where is the sample rate.
 I.e., the output will always have a negative portion and positive portion.
 If the input is complex, the negative and positive portions will be different, but if it’s real then they will be identical.

 Negative Frequencies¶